Eldridge R. Johnson: Early life

 Johnson was born in Wilmington, Delaware on February 6, 1867 to Asa S. Johnson and Caroline Reeves Johnson.
 Upon his mother's death in 1869 he was sent to live with his mother's sister and her husband on their farm in northern Kent County near Smyrna.

-Asa remarried, and at age ten young Johnson moved to Dover to live with his father and stepmother.
+At the age of ten, Johnson moved to Dover to live with his father and stepmother.
 Johnson attended the Delaware Academy with the hopes of attending college, but he was a poor student and upon his graduation in 1882 at age fifteen, the Academy's director told him, "You are too Goddamned dumb to go to college.
 Go and learn a trade."

 Thus, in 1883 Johnson was apprenticed to J. Lodge & Son, a machine repair shop in Philadelphia.
 In 1888, his apprenticeship was completed and Johnson became a machinist at the recently established Scull Machine Shop across the Delaware River in Camden, New Jersey.
 John Warwick Scull had graduated from Lehigh University the previous year with a degree in mechanical engineering, and his father Andrew financed the purchase of the building at 108 N. Front Street in Camden for his son to set up shop in.

-Later that year, John W. Scull died suddenly.
-Johnson became foreman and manager, while Scull's father continued on as owner.
+Later that year, Andrew Scull made Johnson foreman and manager after his son John died unexpectedly.
 At the time of his death, John W. Scull had been working on the development of a bookbinding machine.
 Johnson completed the design of the machine but shortly thereafter decided to head west to seek his fortune.
-He ultimately made it as far west as Washington State, but the work Johnson found in the west was as a manual laborer.
+He ultimately made it as far west as the state of Washington, but the work Johnson found there was as a manual laborer.
 By 1891, he had returned to Philadelphia.